-Close to 100 Utah girls, ages eight to 14, joined female JetBlue leaders, pilots, technicians, and inflight and ground crews for an insider’s view of the aviation industry in an afternoon of hands-on engagement activities at Atlantic Aviation, launching JetBlue’s first-annual Salt Lake City “Fly Like a Girl” event.
+Close to 100 Utah girls, ages eight to 14, joined female JetBlue leaders.
+Which included, pilots, technicians, and inflight and ground crews for an insider’s view of the aviation industry.
+The girls had an afternoon of hands-on engagement activities at Atlantic Aviation, launching JetBlue’s first-annual Salt Lake City “Fly Like a Girl” event.

 This was the first time “Fly Like a Girl” was held outside of New York City, having launched there in 2014.
 The event was hosted by the JetBlue Foundation together with JetBlue Equals and the airline’s Women in Flight resource group in partnership with the Utah STEM Action Career, Atlantic Aviation, and the Girl Scouts of Greater Salt Lake.